 Scientific abstract – The role of efficacy beliefs in emotional and behavioral responses to climate change

 Climate change (CC) is one of the pressing issues facing humanity today.
-Climate emotions, and climate anxiety are associated with both impairment in well-being, and adaptive responses.
-As climate change becomes a reality, having knowledge of possible ways to address climate anxiety and enhance adaptive behavior is essential.
-Understanding the sources of adaptive and maladaptive responses is important for enhancing individual resilience along with climate mitigation and adaptation.
-Identifying coping strategies and interventions that provide people the capabilities required to confront climate change challenges can serve as important means of enhancing their resilience.
+As climate change becomes a reality, having knowledge about possible ways to address climate anxiety and enhance adaptive behavior is essential.
+Identifying coping strategies and interventions that provide people with the capabilities required to confront the challenges posed by CC can serve as important means of enhancing their resilience.
 The proposed research will address this challenge by providing an innovative theoretical framework for the role of efficacy beliefs in enhancing climate mitigation and adaptation.
-As CC is a social challenge which requires both individual and collaborative actions, the framework focuses on both self, and collective efficacy, and on individual and collective behavior.
 The research aims are twofold.
 First, it aims to empirically test a theoretical framework that explores the relations between CC emotions, behavioral responses, and efficacy beliefs.
-Second, it aims to investigate the influence of action based and knowledge-based interventions on the enhancement of efficacy beliefs, behavioral intentions, and climate emotions.
-Using an interdisciplinary approach based on an integration of educational and psychological research, the study will provide an original look at the mechanisms that contribute to the development of efficacy beliefs concerning climate adaptation.
+Second, it aims to investigate the influence of action based and knowledge-based interventions on the enhancement of efficacy beliefs, behavioral intentions, and climate emotions Using an interdisciplinary approach based on an integration of educational and psychological research, the study will provide an original look at the mechanisms that contribute to the development of efficacy beliefs related to CC.
 The study will focus on young adults in Israel, as young adults are particularly vulnerable to CC distress, and there is a need to better understand coping strategies that can help in enhancing their resilience.
 The research will use a mixed-methods approach to data collection and analysis.
-This approach enables us to identify general patterns along with deeper analyses of processes.
 The research methods will include semi-structured interviews, a survey, a controlled experiment, and an investigation of educational interventions.
-The proposed research will suggest innovative look on the inter-relations between climate change mitigation and adaptation.
-The findings will enhance our understanding of the ways that participating in pro-environmental behavior can enhance coping and resilience in reference to CC.
+The proposed research will suggest innovative look on the inter-relations between climate change mitigation and adaptation, as the findings will enhance our understanding of the ways that participating in pro-environmental behavior can enhance coping and resilience in reference to CC.
 The comprehensive approach of the proposed research, which explores the bi-directional relations between behavioral and emotional responses to CC, and the role of efficacy beliefs in these relations, is both innovative and timely.
-Specifically, it will contribute to our understanding of the ways the two kinds of efficacy beliefs - self-efficacy and collective efficacy – are developed through active engagement in environmental action, and how they influence behavior and emotions related to CC.
-Its innovative integration of psychological and educational models for enhancing the understanding on effective interventions will provide a good understanding of what contribute to the development of efficacy beliefs related to CC.
-This understanding will help in designing effective scientific based educational interventions.
-Finally, the research will provide important information on climate emotions, climate anxiety, and efficacy beliefs among young people in Israel.
+Specifically, it will contribute to our understanding of the ways efficacy beliefs are developed through active engagement in environmental action, and how they influence behavior and emotions related to CC.
+The integration of psychological and educational models, and the experimental evaluation of different types of intervention will provide insight into how best to the developed efficacy beliefs related to CC.
+Finally, the research will provide important information on emotions toward CC, climate anxiety, and efficacy beliefs in young people in Israel.
 As the awareness of CC is rising in Israel, and as actual incidents of extreme weather are becoming more common, such an understanding will play a key role in supporting policy decision-making, and as a baseline for future investigations.